DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 * ``ip|udp|tcp|sctp`` always relate to  the inner layer.

-* ``outer-ip`` relates to the outer IP layer (only for IPv4) in the case where the packet is recognized as a tunnel packet by the forwarding engine (geneve, gre, gtp, ipip, vxlan and vxlan-gpe are supported).
+* ``outer-ip`` relates to the outer IP layer (only for IPv4) in the case where the packet is recognized as a tunnel packet by the forwarding engine (geneve, gre, gtp, ipip and vxlan are supported).
   See also the ``csum parse-tunnel`` command.

-* ``outer-udp`` relates to the outer UDP layer in the case where the packet is recognized as a tunnel packet by the forwarding engine (geneve, gtp, vxlan and vxlan-gpe are supported).
+* ``outer-udp`` relates to the outer UDP layer in the case where the packet is recognized as a tunnel packet by the forwarding engine (geneve, gtp and vxlan are supported).
   See also the ``csum parse-tunnel`` command.

 .. note::